Floating-point arithmetic: Decimal fractions

+Equalities that no longer hold

 Expectations from mathematics may not be realized in the field of floating-point computation.
-For example, it is known that $(x+y)(x-y) = x^2-y^2\,$, and that $\sin^2{\theta}+\cos^2{\theta} = 1\,$.
-However, these facts cannot be relied on when the quantities involved are the result of floating-point computation.
+For example, it is known that $(x+y)(x-y) = x^2-y^2\;$, and that $\sin^2{\theta}+\cos^2{\theta} = 1\;$.
+However, these facts cannot be relied on when the quantities involved are the result of floating-point computation: both expressions are subject to round-off errors and the former is additionally at risk from underflow, overflow, and catastrophic cancellation.

-The use of the equality test (if (x==y) ...) requires care when dealing with floating-point numbers.
-Even simple expressions like 0.6 / 0.2 - 3 == 0 will, on most computers, fail to be true (in IEEE 754 double precision, for example, 0.6 / 0.2 - 3 is approximately equal to -4.44089209850063e-16).
+The use of the exact equality test (if (x==y) ...) requires care when dealing with floating-point numbers, as the many errors (even tiny ones) tend to stop most equalities from evaluating as true.
+Even simple expressions like 0.6 / 0.2 - 3 == 0 will be false when computed under any binary floating-point format (in IEEE 754 double precision, for example, 0.6 / 0.2 - 3 is approximately equal to -4.44089209850063e-16).
 Consequently, such tests are sometimes replaced with "fuzzy" comparisons (if (abs(x-y) < epsilon) ..., where epsilon is sufficiently small and tailored to the application, such as 1.0E−13).
 The wisdom of doing this varies greatly, and can require numerical analysis to bound epsilon.

 Values derived from the primary data representation and their comparisons should be performed in a wider, extended, precision to minimize the risk of such inconsistencies due to round-off errors.
 It is often better to organize the code in such a way that such tests are unnecessary.
 For example, in computational geometry, exact tests of whether a point lies off or on a line or plane defined by other points can be performed using adaptive precision or exact arithmetic methods.

+Iterative procedures

 Small errors in floating-point arithmetic can grow when mathematical algorithms perform operations an enormous number of times.
 A few examples are matrix inversion, eigenvector computation, and differential equation solving.
 These algorithms must be very carefully designed, using numerical approaches such as iterative refinement, if they are to work well.